 Australia has the most comparable prices to an American medical school, and it’s easy to see why with sterling offerings like the University of Melbourne, Australian National University Medical School (ANUMS), University of Queensland, and Monash University.

 Australia also subsidizes medical school costs for Australian citizens (as does Ireland and the UK), making it incredibly inexpensive for Australian residents.
-However, that cost doesn’t apply to international students coming from the United States, making it one of the more expensive options for Americans.
-If you are a US resident, you can expect to pay around $47,000 per an academic year and as much as $188,000 throughout the medical degree.
+However, that cost only applies to international students from the United States, making it one of the more expensive options for Americans.
+As a US resident, you can expect to pay around $47,000 per academic year and as much as $188,000 throughout the medical degree.

 Caribbean Medical Schools

-While technically still international, Caribbean medical schools deserve their own section.
-Becoming popular in the mid-1980s, they were founded specifically to give opportunities to potential medical students who, for some reason or another, are looking beyond the American shore-line.
+While technically still international, Caribbean medical schools deserve their section, becoming popular in the mid-1980s; they were founded specifically to give opportunities to potential medical students looking beyond the American shoreline for some reason or another.

-To read more on why to consider a Caribbean medical school click here.
+Click here to read more on why to consider a Caribbean medical school.